gu-gridh/Saint_Sophia/README.md

 Jonathan Westin (University of Gothenburg).

 ### Data collection, registration and processing:
 Sergii Trofymchuk (National Conservation Area “St. Sophia of Kyiv”).
 Alexander Ganshin (National Conservation Area “St. Sophia of Kyiv”).
 Oksana Kovalska (National Conservation Area “St. Sophia of Kyiv”).
 Sviatoslav Petryk (National Conservation Area “St. Sophia of Kyiv”).

 Fedir Androshchuk (National Museum of the History of Ukraine).
 Anastasiia Diachenko (National Museum of the History of Ukraine).
 Mariia Prokopenko (National Museum of the History of Ukraine).
 Maryna Lutsyk (National Museum of the History of Ukraine).

 Gunnar Almevik (University of Gothenburg).
 Jonathan Westin (University of Gothenburg).
 Ashely Green (University of Gothenburg).
 Lucie Urbanová (Czech Republic).

 ### Development:
 Jonathan Westin (University of Gothenburg).
 Tristan Bridge (University of Gothenburg).
-Matteo Tomasini (University of Gothenburg).
+Matteo Tomasini (University of Gothenburg.
 Ashely Green (University of Gothenburg).
 Aram Karimi (University of Gothenburg).

 ## Database and API documentation